 Nonprofits provide essential services to our country that cannot be effectively duplicated in the for-profit or government services arenas.
 Unfortunately, these same nonprofits have been grossly under-served by the professional services community for decades.
 Our ongoing mission is to be the solution to that imbalance.

 Greg McRay is the President and CEO of Foundation Group.
 With a professional background in tax and accounting, Greg began working extensively with nonprofit organizations starting in the early 1990s.
 His solo practice continued to grow, leading to the decision to develop a professional services firm addressing the tax and compliance needs of nonprofits nationwide.
 Teaming with a like-minded associate, Foundation Group was launched in September 1995.

 Since the very beginning, Greg’s vision for Foundation Group has been to empower our clients with the expert counsel and essential services that help nonprofit leaders make better decisions, reduce risk, and grow their organizations.
 That vision is fulfilled in FG’s comprehensive, consulting-based approach to helping new nonprofits get up and running, as well as the ongoing compliance services that we provide to existing nonprofits.

-Greg is licensed by the Internal Revenue Service as an Enrolled Agent and can represent our clients across the country at any level of IRS examination.
+Greg is licensed by the Internal Revenue Service as an Enrolled Agent and is admitted to represent our clients in all matters before the IRS.

-A coffee lover, avid motorcyclist, and outdoor guy, he lives just outside the boom-town of Nashville, Tennessee with his wife, Susan, and daughter, Caroline, in community of Mt.
+A coffee lover, avid motorcyclist, and outdoor guy, he lives just outside of booming Nashville, Tennessee with his family in the community of Mt.
 Juliet.